 As video becomes easier and more convenient to create, it’s quickly becoming the preferred way to share ideas and information.
 YouTube reports that already today, 100 hours of video is uploaded to its platform every minute of every day.
 Even Facebook — built around text-based posts — now expects the majority of its content to be video within 5 years.
 That same growth is happening inside organizations as well.
 As video becomes easier to produce, more and more employees are turning away from text-heavy wikis and forums and doing what they already do at home — turning on a webcam or setting up a screen capture tool, and clicking record.

-Today your LMS can’t support this new, easier way to produce and share social learning content.
-But a VCMS can.
-With an enterprise video platform, your employees can instantly record any information they like — be it from their laptop screen, webcam, mobile device, specialty video recorders like document cameras, or just about anything else — upload it to a familiar, “Corporate YouTube” environment, and make it searchable and shareable in minutes.
+Today your LMS can’t support this new, easier way to capture and share knowledge.
+But a video CMS can.
+With an enterprise video platform, your employees can instantly record any information they like — be it from their laptop screen, webcam, mobile device, specialty video recorders like document cameras, or just about anything else — upload it to your video CMS and make it searchable and shareable in minutes.
 The well-known 70:20:10 model already asserts your employees learn 70% of what they know on-the-job.
 With a video platform, your training and development teams can help create a formal social learning program around all that informal information exchange that’s been going on within your office since your business opened.

 As the Baby Boomer generation reaches retirement age, many organizations are facing a serious challenge — how to capture all the institutional knowledge and insider expertise your soon-to-be retiring workforce has before it walks out the door?